-According to the latest medium-term plan announced on September 2023, the 2024 inflation forecast has been increased to 33.0%, while GDP growth forecasted for 2024 is 4.0%.
-In addition, the medium-term plan estimated GDP growth as 4.5% and 5.0% for each of 2025 and 2026 and the inflation rate as 15.2% and 8.5% for the same years, respectively.
-There can be no assurance that these targets will be reached, that the Turkish Government will continue to implement its current and proposed economic and fiscal policies successfully or that the economic growth achieved in recent years will continue considering external and internal circumstances, including the Central Bank's efforts to curtail inflation and simplify monetary policy while maintaining a lower funding rate, the current account deficit and macroeconomic and political factors, such as changes in oil prices and uncertainty related to conflicts in Iraq and Syria (See "-Conflict and uncertainty within Türkiye or in neighbouring and nearby countries may have a material adverse effect on Akbank's business, financial condition, results of operations or prospects") and including the uncertainty resulting from changes in the macroeconomic and regulatory environment between 2019 and 2023.(See "-Political developments in Türkiye may have a material adverse effect on Akbank's business, financial condition, results of operations and prospects").
+According to the latest medium-term plan announced on September 2023, the inflation forecast for 2024 has been increased to 33.0%, while the GDP growth forecast for 2024 is 4.0%.
+In addition, the GDP growth forecast and year-end inflation forecasts were 4.5% and 15.2% for 2025 and 5.0% and 8.5% for 2026, respectively.
+However, in the most recent inflation report published by the Central Bank of the Republic of Türkiye (the "CBRT" or the "Central Bank") in May 2024, year-end inflation forecasts were set at 38.0%, 14.0% and 9.0% for 2024, 2025 and 2026, respectively.
+There can be no assurance that these targets will be reached, that the Turkish Government will continue to implement its current and proposed economic and fiscal policies successfully or that the economic growth achieved in recent years will continue considering external and internal circumstances, including the Central Bank's efforts to curtail inflation and simplify monetary policy while maintaining a lower funding rate, the current account deficit and macroeconomic and political factors, such as changes in oil prices and uncertainty related to conflicts in Iraq and Syria (see "-Conflict and uncertainty within Türkiye or in neighbouring and nearby countries may have a material adverse effect on Akbank's business, financial condition, results of operations or prospects.") and including the uncertainty resulting from changes in the macroeconomic and regulatory environment between 2019 and 2023.
+See also "-Political developments in Türkiye may have a material adverse effect on Akbank's business, financial condition, results of operations and prospects.".

 Any of these developments might cause Türkiye's economy to experience macro-economic imbalances, which might impair Akbank's business strategies and/or have a material adverse effect on Akbank's business, financial condition and/or results of operations.
-See "-Risks Related to Türkiye and Other Related Risks.

-The profitability and profitability growth of Turkish banks in recent periods may not be sustainable as a result of regulatory, competitive and other factors impacting the Turkish banking sector".
+See "-Risks Related to Türkiye and Other Related Risks-The profitability and profitability growth of Turkish banks in recent periods may not be sustainable as a result of regulatory, competitive and other factors impacting the Turkish banking sector."